MicrosoftDocs/OfficeDocs-FastTrack-pr.pt-BR/fasttrack/Win-10-microsoft-edge-assistance-offered.md

 ## <a name="out-of-scope"></a>Fora do escopo

-O FastTrack não fornece assistência para:
+Os serviços FastTrack não incluem:
 - Gerenciamento de projetos de implantação do Microsoft Edge no cliente.
 - Suporte no local.